ChrisMusson/FPL_Optimiser/with_transfers/README.md

-This optimiser takes week-by-week expected points values and maximises the total expected points subject to all the usual FPL constraints, allowing for one transfer per gameweek.
+This optimiser takes week-by-week expected points values and maximises the total expected points subject to all the usual FPL constraints, allowing for up to 2 transfers per gameweek, but never allowing for hits.
 As in the other optimisers, all function parameters can be found in the `optimise()` function's docstring.

 The `optimise()` function requires a csv file with headers `[id, team, pos, name, cost]` along with `n_pts` for every gameweek you want to optimise for.